The Gilmore Guide to Books

 four-stars

 The verdant, extravagant beauty of Costa Rica hosts the three-generation family saga found in Where There Was Fire by John Manuel Arias.
-The Valaverdes are a united family in 1968 until the night a fight and a fire leave their lives in ashes.
+The Valaverdes are a united family in 1968 until the night a fight leaves their lives in ashes.
 Now, the remaining family members, Teresa and her daughter Lyra, reluctantly reunite almost 30 years later, both looking for answers before it’s too late.

 Lyra is a fertility counselor running her practice while raising her 10-year-old son Gabriel.
 She hasn’t spoken to her mother in over a decade.
 The night the American Fruit Company, a banana exporting conglomerate, burned down, Teresa’s mother died and her husband disappeared.
 In her grief she left her two young daughters, Lyra and Carmen, with their three aunts and went to America.
 It was six years before she returned and even then, her transgressions continued until the event that caused Lyra to break off all contact with her.